-- (a) Any transporter who owns or operates a transfer facility located in Vermont must: - (1) Obtain an EPA identification number for the facility and maintain an up-to-date Vermont Hazardous Waste Handler Site ID Form in accordance with § 7-104;
+- (a) Any transporter who owns or operates a transfer facility located in Vermont must: - (1) Obtain an EPA identification number for the facility and maintain an up-to-date Hazardous Waste Handler Site Identification Form (EPA Form 8700-12) in accordance with § 7-104.

-Note: Written approval of the Secretary will not be granted for a transfer facility until a complete Vermont Hazardous Waste Handler Site ID Form is submitted for the facility.
+Note: Written approval of the Secretary will not be granted for a transfer facility until a complete Hazardous Waste Handler Site Identification Form (EPA Form 8700-12) is submitted for the facility.

-- (2) Ensure that all shipments of hazardous waste to the transfer facility comply with the manifest requirements of subchapter 7; - (3) Hold hazardous waste at the transfer facility for a period of ten days or less;

-- (4) Ensure that all hazardous waste managed at the transfer facility is packaged, labeled, and marked in accordance with 49 CFR Parts 172, 173, 178, and 179; and - (5) Comply with the personnel training requirement of § 7-308(b)(15). - (b) If containers of hazardous waste are off-loaded from a transport vehicle for temporary storage (10 days or less) at a transfer facility: - (1) Prior to commencing container off-loading operations for the first time at a transfer facility, the owner or operator must submit a written request to, and receive written approval from, the Secretary to conduct such operations.
+- (2) Ensure that all shipments of hazardous waste to the transfer facility comply with the applicable manifest requirements of subchapter 7. - (3) Hold hazardous waste at the transfer facility for a period of ten (10) days or less. - (4) Ensure that all hazardous waste managed at the transfer facility is packaged, labeled, and marked in accordance with 49 CFR Parts 172, 173, 178, and 179. - When consolidating the contents of two or more containers with the same hazardous waste into a new container, or when combining and consolidating two different hazardous wastes that are compatible with each other, the transporter must mark its containers of 119 gallons or less with the following information: - (A) The words "Hazardous Waste" and - (B) The applicable EPA hazardous waste code(s) in subchapter 2, or in compliance with § 7-309(b)(1). - (6) Comply with the personnel training requirement of § 7-308(b)(15). - (b) A transporter who stores manifested shipments of hazardous waste in containers meeting the packaging requirements of § 7-309(b)(1)(A) at a transfer facility for a period of ten (10) days or less is not subject to regulation under subchapter 5 or 40 CFR Part 268 with respect to the storage of those wastes. - (c) If containers of hazardous waste are off-loaded from a transport vehicle for temporary storage (10 days or less) at a transfer facility, the transporter must ensure that: - (1) Prior to commencing container off-loading operations for the first time at a transfer facility, the owner or operator submits a written request to, and receives written approval from, the Secretary to conduct such operations.
 The request for approval shall describe how the requirements of this subsection will be met;